Rajeshwari-Rudra/apache_beam-python/README.md

 ## Introduction

+- Apache Beam is a unified model for defining both batch and streaming data-parallel processing pipelines, as well as a set of language-specific SDKs for constructing pipelines and Runners for executing them on distributed processing backends, including Apache Flink, Apache Spark, Google Cloud Dataflow and Hazelcast Jet.
-Apache beam is a dataprocessing platform.
-Data process can either be for Analytic purpose or ETL.
+- Data process can either be for Analytic purpose or ETL(Extract, Transform and Load).
 Also, it doesn't rely on anyone of the execution engine and data agnostic, programming agnostic.

 ## Working Process